 Distance learning courses at NSU are available in online, blended, virtual class meeting, or interactive videoconferencing (ITV) formats.
 All online, blended and virtual class formats will include information about required face-to-face or virtual meetings in the course schedule to allow students to plan their attendance.

-At least 75% of an online course is delivered over the Internet using Blackboard (NSU’s learning management system).
+Online courses are those where at least 75% of course content and activities are delivered over the Internet using Blackboard (NSU’s learning management system).
 Many online courses require no face-to-face meetings and students complete all course content and requirements over the Internet.

 Blended courses are delivered through a combination of online and face-to-face formats.
 Students come to classes on selected days during the semester and complete the remaining course content and requirements using Blackboard.